-The Haircut Theorem uses a gap in the spectrum of dimensions of the singular subspaces of symplecta obtained by intersecting them with point-perps.
-Recently, three of the current authors worked on another type of characterisation of parapolar spaces, mainly of exceptional type, see [6].
-Shult's Haircut Theorem would induce certain shortcuts in their arguments.
-However, they stumbled upon some problems with the statement, and when discussing this with the first author of the current paper, also some problems with the proof emerged.
-In Subsection 3.2, we will carefully point out these problems and in Subsection 4.1, we state a corrected version of the Haircut Theorem.
-We were unable to keep exactly
+Shult's Haircut Theorem of [9], which appeared posthumously, is a culmination of several other results into a theorem that combines many preceding characterizations of parapolar spaces.
+It uses a gap in the spectrum of dimensions of the singular subspaces of symplecta obtained by intersecting them with point-perps.
+In recent work [6] of three of the current authors on another type of characterization of parapolar spaces, mainly of exceptional type, Shult's Haircut Theorem would induce certain shortcuts in the arguments.
+However, they stumbled upon some problems with the statement, and when discussing this with the first author of the current paper, also some serious problems with the proof emerged.
+The present paper aims to point out these problems and to state a corrected version of the theorem.
+We were unable to keep exactly the same assumptions; we have to assume constant symplectic rank.
+Nevertheless, at the same time we relaxed two of the other conditions, one of which is the local connectivity.
+For the sake of clarity, we will refer to Shult's result as Shult's Haircut Claim and to our version of it as the revised Haircut Theorem.